cockroachdb/docs/v20.1/remove-nodes.md

 <div style="text-align: center;"><img src="{{ 'images/v20.1/decommission-scenario3.2.png' | relative_url }}" alt="Decommission Scenario 1" style="max-width:50%" /></div>

-The decommissioning node will be marked as **Suspect** in the Admin UI.

 {{site.data.alerts.callout_info}}
-Adding a 6th node to the cluster at this point will neither enable the decommissioning process to complete nor change the **Suspect** node status.
+Adding a 6th node to the cluster at this point will not enable the decommissioning process to complete.
 You can [recommission](#recommission-nodes) the node to return it to a healthy state.
 {{site.data.alerts.end}}

 To successfully decommission a node in this cluster, you need to first add a 6th node.
-The node will then decommission properly:
+The decommissioning process can then complete:

 <div style="text-align: center;"><img src="{{ 'images/v20.1/decommission-scenario3.3.png' | relative_url }}" alt="Decommission Scenario 1" style="max-width:50%" /></div>